 The SPF team is built to solve complex problems.
 To reactivate the Science Center through a Collective Impact Model and remodel and update the existing facility, we will bring together deep industry expertise to determine project needs and budget, develop a strategy for implementation and revenue sourcing and build a plan for sustainable operations and future growth.

 The groups listed here deeply care about the development of Pinellas County and improving the lives of the citizens who live there.
-As such, each has committed to being available to assist in any way with this project to support the efforts of Pathfinder Outdoor Education, expand their capacity to take on this project and ensure that the vision to bring back the Science Center becomes a reality.
+As such, each has committed to being available to assist in any way with this project to ensure that the vision to bring back the Science Center becomes a reality.